SOrihara/PET_method/README.md

 # PET: Polynomial approximation and Extrapolation to the Target estimand

 Development version 0.0.2.
-Implements PET and AIPW-PET for binary treatment with continuous or binary outcomes, following [Orihara, Komukai and Li (2026), version 2](https://arxiv.org/abs/2608.09329v2).
+Implements PET and AIPW-PET for binary treatment with continuous or binary outcomes, following [Orihara, Komukai, and Li (2026), version 2](https://arxiv.org/abs/2608.09329v2).

 ## Features